jnv/bitoff.org/posts/2022-08-11-react-forms/index.md

 syntaxHighlighting: true
 ---

 When you encounter form validation in React, you don't need to immediately reach out for some forms library.
 Try the native forms validation with validation constraints API – you can customize the look of validation messages and their contents.
-Play around with the [sandbox](https://codesandbox.io/s/lightweight-forms-validation-in-react-dp75ok?file=/src/ex-04.js) and check out the [example repository](https://github.com/jnv/demo-lightweight-forms-validation-react).
+Play with the [final result](https://codesandbox.io/s/lightweight-forms-validation-in-react-dp75ok?file=/src/ex-04.js) and check out the [example repository](https://github.com/jnv/demo-lightweight-forms-validation-react).

 ## Form with native validation